CornellDataScience/Education-Immersive-Tutorials/README.md

 Inside src, there is one folder called `projects` and 4 other folders.
 Tiles go into one of these 4 folders, dependent on the filetype:
 - `assets`: Miscellaneous files. csv's, images, etc.
-- `styles`: css files (TODO: This is not set up in webpack.config.js, so CSS files don't work yet.)
+- `styles`: css files.
+There are also .css.d.ts files generated during compiletime.
+No need to touch those.
 - `templates`: html and markdown files ONLY.
 (Other files in here will be ignored)
 - `ts`: Typescript files